Turbul3nce/system.setup/README.md

-## New automatation setup for ubuntu
+## New automatation setup for Kali

 Tired of setting up a new VM from scratch every few months.